The Hull City Customer Charter is available to view at the main KCOM Stadium reception and the Tiger Leisure store at the KCOM Stadium.

-Home Disabled Supporters: Parking is available on the Walton Street Car Park, adjacent to the KCOM Stadium, there is a designated parking area for Blue Badge Holders and parking is free of charge.
+Home Disabled Supporters: Parking is available on the Walton Street Car Park, which is adjacent to the KCOM Stadium.
+There is a designated parking area for Blue Badge holders, and parking is free of charge.

-Visiting Disabled Supporters: Parking is available on the Walton Street Car Park, adjacent to the KCOM Stadium, there is a designated parking area for Blue Badge Holders, and parking is free of charge.
-There are a limited number of spaces available with the away coaches, applications must be made by telephone or email to Ann Holland by at least 48 hours before the game
+Visiting Disabled Supporters: Parking is available on the Walton Street Car Park, which is adjacent to the KCOM Stadium.
+There is a designated parking area for Blue Badge holders, and parking is free of charge.
+There are also a limited number of spaces available within the area where away supporter coaches park, applications must be made by telephone or email to Ann Holland at least 48 hours before the game.

 For further information, please contact Ann on (01482) 358303 or send an email to [email protected]